m-a-r-o-u/Usage-Report/README.md

 # Usage Report

-Utilities to fetch information from the LRZ SIM API.
+Utilities to fetch information from the LRZ SIM API and to calculate Slurm usage statistics.

 ## Installation